dashpay/platform/packages/dashmate/README.md

 The `core reindex` command rebuilds the blockchain index using the downloaded block data.
 It modifies the configuration to start the core container in `reindex=1` mode, waits until it completes a full resync, and returns it to normal mode.

-The process is displays interactive progress and can be interrupted at any time, but you cannot start your configuration until the resync is fully complete.
+The process displays interactive progress and can be interrupted at any time, but you cannot start your configuration until the resync is fully complete.

 The `core reindex` command works for regular and local configurations.